zackurben/zackurben.github.io/blog/_posts/2017-08-18-intro-to-automated-testing-with-jest.md

 <br>
 ### Conclusion
 ---
 As stated earlier, the aim of this post was to highlight my new favorite automated testing library.
-My post just scratches the surface of what Jest can do, but I may do a follow up or two to cover more.
+My post just scratches the surface of what Jest can do, but I may do a follow up or two and cover more.
 With the simplicity of getting started with Jest, there really isn't a good reason for projects having zero tests.

 <br>
 I hope someone found this post helpful, and as always feel free to reach out to me on